JoseRoca/AfxNova/docs/String Management /String Procedures - II.md

 Returns a string containing only the characters contained in a specified match string.
 Case sensitive.

 ```
-FUNCTION AfxStrRetain (BYREF wszMainStr AS CONST WSTRING, BYREF wszMatchStr AS CONST WSTRING) AS CWSTR
+FUNCTION AfxStrRetain (BYREF wszMainStr AS CONST WSTRING, BYREF wszMatchStr AS CONST WSTRING) AS DWSTRING
 ```

 | Parameter  | Description |